Inside: Learn what 31 an hour is how much a year, month, and day. Plus tips to budget your money. Don’t miss the ways to increase your income.

 In order to break that dreadful cycle, it means your expenses must be less than your income.

 And when I say income, it’s not the $31 an hour.
 As we talked about earlier in the post, there are taxes.
-The amount of taxes taken out of your paycheck is called your net income which is your $31 an hour minus all the taxes, FICA, social security, and medicare is taken out.
+The amount of taxes taken out of your paycheck is called your net income which is your $31 an hour minus all the taxes, FICA, Social Security, and Medicare are taken out.
 That is your net income.

 So, your net income has to be less than your annual gross income.